Putter Fitting

 - Never checking putter length and lie angle against current posture, especially after a significant weight or flexibility change.

-- Assuming putter fitting is unnecessary because "a putter is just a putter" — small mismatches in this club have an outsized effect given how short and low-speed the stroke is.
+- Assuming putter fitting is unnecessary.
+This is because "a putter is just a putter".
+This means small mismatches in this club have an outsized effect given how short and low-speed the stroke is.

 Frequently asked questions